WesleyyC/Restaurant-Revenue-Prediction/README.md

 - File: ./SVM/train.m
 - Name/Date: Wes 4/15/15

+15th
+- Combine the best result 1694820
+- Score: RMSE of ~1.7M on Kaggle as it is very close.
+- File: ./Combine/train.m
+- Name/Date: Wes 4/15/15

 ### Data Description
 #### File Description
 - train.csv: the training set.
 Use this dataset for training your model.